Pa1mantri/VSDSquadron_RTL_GDSII/README.md

 <img width="937" height="640" alt="Image" src="https://github.com/user-attachments/assets/6c2e2f2b-f77b-47b8-86a0-278485c5174f" />
 <br>

+A detailed Static Timing Analysis (STA) report for the worst-case setup path.
+Notice that the clock path now explicitly lists actual physical delays traveling through standard cell clock buffers (like sky130_fd_sc_hd__clkbuf_8 and 16).
+The introduction of real-world clock delays has exposed a setup violation (negative slack), which is completely normal at this stage and will be targeted during post-CTS optimization.

 <img width="941" height="638" alt="Image" src="https://github.com/user-attachments/assets/f5387b10-1b9f-4280-845f-5418732a1bba" />
 <br>

+### Topic: Post-CTS Clock Skew Analysis

+Using the report_clock_skew command for both setup and hold checks.
+Because physical clock buffers and wires are now in the design, the clock signal no longer arrives at all flip-flops at the exact same time.
+This report quantifies that physical skew (for example, showing a 1.07ns variance for setup), which is a realistic reflection of the physical layout.

 <img width="935" height="417" alt="Image" src="https://github.com/user-attachments/assets/dc53846e-b91a-4d9c-890c-39d2f5a0e229" />